ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

         })
         .retrieve();

-Example of retrieve Tags results:
+The following is an example of retrieve Tags results:

 .. code:: json